starshiptroopers/cmdWorker/README.md

 # cmdWorker

-cmdWorker is the Golang library wrapping github.com/go-cmd/cmd adding timeouts,periodic output parsing using callback function and ability to abort command execution from output parsing callback function.
+cmdWorker is the Golang library wrapping github.com/go-cmd/cmd adding timeouts and callback to parse stdout and stderr at regular intervals

-cmdWorker should not be used for console commands with huge output because go-cmd is used in buffering mode storing all stdout and stderr output in a memory
+It should not be used for console commands with huge output because go-cmd is used in buffering mode storing all stdout and stderr output in a memory

 Three configurable timeouts is supoorted: